Cwantic/Documentation/Loads/Structure/ExternalCase.md

 Click [here](https://documentation.metapiping.com/Structure/Elements/Link.html) for more information about link.

-When selecting **External cases**, all existing cases are listed in the combobox :
+When selecting **External cases**, all existing external cases are listed in the combobox :

 ![Image](../../Images/SLoad16.jpg)